Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 <!--more-->

-[ECMAScript 6][ecmastript6] is the newest edition of the ECMAScript Language Specification, which standardized JavaScript scripting programming language.
+[ECMAScript 6][ecmastript6] is the newest edition of the ECMAScript Language Specification, which standardized JavaScript programming language.
 ES6 introduces a new syntax and features which we will take a closer look at later in this article.
-It's worth to mention that not all of the [browsers support][es6support] those fancy features so it is important to use a special compiler like [Babel][babel] to make sure that our code written in ES6 will run correctly on older browsers.
+It's worth mentioning that not all of the [browsers support][es6support] those fancy features so it is important to use a special compiler like [Babel][babel] to make sure that our code written in ES6 will run correctly on older browsers.

-[React][react] is a library made by Facebook which uses a concept of `Virtual DOM`, which allows to apply as few mutations as possible.
+[React][react] is a library made by Facebook which uses a concept of `Virtual DOM`, which aims to apply as few mutations as possible.
 When the element's state changes, React decides whether an actual DOM update is necessary by comparing changes in his `Virtual DOM` with the actual DOM.
-React's philosophy leans also to clean separation between components.
+React's philosophy also leans towards clean separation between components.
 One of the library's features is a `one-way data flow` which means that child components cannot directly affect parent components.

-Before we start I want to let you know, that the whole repository is available on [github][TODO].
+Before we start I want to let you know that the whole repository is available on [github][TODO].

 ### Setup and initialization